 (Disclosure: Some of the links below may be affiliate links)

-We are currently in the process of buying a house.
+Last year, we bought a house.
 Since I shared this fact on the blog, I have been asked several times whether people should buy or rent in Switzerland.

 So, I wanted to share my thoughts on the buy or rent subject.
 I am going to go over the different considerations about buying and renting houses in Switzerland.